cltl/voc-missives/docs/formats.md

 See [NAF layers](naf-layers.md) for information on letter formatting in NAF and examples.

 ## Prerequisites
-Most functions are implemented in Java, see the [Installation](install.md) instructions to compile the code and build an *executable jar* for the project.
+Most functions are implemented in Java, see the [Installation](../INSTALL.md#java-source-code) instructions to compile the code and build an *executable jar* for the project.
-For the TextFabric related functions, you will also need to install TextFabric (see [tf/README.md](../tf/README.md)).
+For the TextFabric related functions, you will also need to [install TextFabric](../INSTALL.md#installing-textfabric)).

 ## Usage
 With the executable jar, you can use the scripts located in `./scripts` to run the functions presented below.